Sources

 their home country someday.
 The grim economic situation

-in many so-called advanced countries has lately made this desire somewhat more intense than usual.
+in many so-called advanced countries has lately made this desire more intense than usual.

 the country's middle and upper class elite.